ikko/sym/docs/topics/2_flyweight_design/index.md

 ## Core Principle: Shared Intrinsic State

-In the context of `Symbol`, the intrinsic state—the `name` of the symbol—is shared.
+In the context of `Symbol`, the intrinsic state—the `name` of the sym—is shared.
 When a request is made to create a `Symbol` with a specific name (e.g., `Symbol('apple')`), the system first checks if a `Symbol` with that name already exists in a central pool.
 If it does, the existing instance is returned; otherwise, a new instance is created and added to the pool.

 ```mermaid
 graph TD